Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/helpers/icon.md

 ## Regular texts

-Here are the rules to follow for the regular texts.
-These icons are responsive.
+Here are the rules to follow for regular texts.
+These icons' sizes are responsive.

 <details class="mb-medium">
-  <summary>See the <code>size</code> associated to classes</summary>
+  <summary>See the <strong>sizes</strong> associated to classes</summary>

 {{< bs-table >}}
 | Icon class | Values from `2xs` to `sm` | Values from `md` to `lg` | Values for `xl` and upper |